 Stuffed Chicken Roll-Ups are something you might see on a menu at a fancy restaurant.
-They really are easy to make and a wonderful dish to serve when having company over.
 Folks, we are talking comfort food at it’s finest!!!
-This recipe is low-carb and gluten free!
+Because they are easy to make, are low-carb and gluten-free, they are a great option.
+Especially for guests who are on these types of diets.

 After the mixture is ready I placed a little of it in the middle of a flattened chicken breast.
 To flatten the chicken, I placed it between two sheets of waxed paper and used my rolling pin to beat it a few times.
 It didn’t take much pounding to flatten the breast thin enough to be able to roll the chicken up.
 You could also use a tenderizing hammer if you have one.